ga-curriculum/recursion-in-java/README.md

     }
 }
 ```
+## Implementing Recursion with Summation

-Now let's pretend the folks who developed the Java language decided to remove any form of iteration (like the for and
-while loops).
-But you still needed to sum a list of numbers, so could you do it without iteration?
+Imagine if the creators of Java decided to eliminate any form of iteration, such as for and while loops.
+You still need to sum a list of numbers, so how could you accomplish this without using loops?

-There’s another approach that computer scientists (and some in-the-know coders) use to break down problems.
-At first,
-this approach may seem a little like magic (or sleight of hand), but let’s get a feel for it by revisiting our problem
-of summing our marbles.
-Here’s how the approach works: we come up with two cases for summing our list of numbers: a base
-case, and a recursive case.
+Computer scientists and some savvy coders use a different approach to break down problems, which might initially seem like magic.
+Let's explore this method by revisiting the problem of summing a list of numbers.
+This approach involves two key components: a base case and a recursive case.

-The base case is the simplest case you can think of.
-So what is the simplest list of numbers you can take the sum of?
+The base case is the simplest scenario you can think of.
+In this context, what is the simplest list of numbers you can sum?
+An empty list, which sums to zero, of course!
-How about an empty list?
-What is its sum?
-Zero, of course!

-Now for the recursive case.
-With the recursive case we’re going to solve a smaller version of the same problem.
-Here’s
-how: we take the first item in the list, and add it to the sum of the rest of the list...
+Next is the recursive case, where we solve a smaller version of the same problem.
+Here's how it works: take the first item in the list and add it to the sum of the rest of the list.
+This way, the problem of summing the list is reduced step by step until it reaches the base case.

+Here's how you would write the summation using recursion if iteration tools were unavailable:

 ```java
 import java.util.ArrayList;